singlestore-labs/singlestore/packages/client/README.md

 ##### Additional Notes

 - Only the `name` field is required to create a workspace.
 All other fields are optional.
-- To find all available `size` values, refer to this [link](https://github.com/singlestore-labs/singlestore/blob/67e9c837465c130525300a8fdff7acb9abc6e056/packages/client/src/workspace/workspace.ts#L8).
+- To find all available `size` values, refer to the [SingleStore Helios Pricing](https://www.singlestore.com/cloud-pricing/) page.

 ---